alexownejazayeri/100-days-of-code/README.md

 ## Hierarchy of Goals

-- [ ] Earn an offer as an associate or jr. software dev || engineer
+- [ ] Earn an offer as an associate or jr. software engineer
 - [ ] Build 3 Portfolio projects using MERNG
-- [ ] Firm up JavaScript knowledge by reading MDN wrestling with fundamentals in real world projects e.g.(Primitives, Async/Await, Promises, etc.)
+- [ ] Firm up JavaScript knowledge by reading MDN wrestling with fundamentals in real world projects
 - [ ] Learn TypeScript thru the docs and application in personal projects
 - [ ] Build 30 static web pages i.e.(tech inspirations, friends, landing pages, etc.)